 Inupiaq, Siberian Yupik, Central Alaskan Yup'ik, Alutiiq, Unangax, Dena'ina, Deg Xinag, Holikachuk, Koyukon, Upper Kuskokwim, Gwich'in, Tanana, Upper Tanana, Tanacross, Hän, Ahtna, Eyak, Tlingit, Haida, and Tsimshian.

 16.2% of Alaska's residents over the age of five speak a language other than English, and 2.4% are linguistically isolated.

-18% of the United States population over the age of 5 speaks a language other than English at home (including Spanish, German, Native American, French, Scandinavian, Tagalog, Italian, Chinese, Polish, Korean, and Russian).
-Official language laws have been passed in several states, but the United States does not recognize an official national language.
+18% of the United States population over the age of five speaks a language other than English at home (including other native American languages, Spanish, German, French, Tagalog, Italian, Chinese, Polish, Korean, Russian, Swedish, Norwegian, Danish, and American sign language).
+Several states have official state languages, but the United States does not recognize an official national language.